TedTran2019-Qwasar/acidcamp/README.md

 - Pundit and Rolify for authorization
 - ActiveStorage to upload, preview, display, and download images
 - ActionCable + Turbo Streams to utilize websockets for real-time discussion rooms
-- Hotwire (Turbo Frames and Turbo Streams) to increase responsiveness
+- Hotwire (Turbo and Stimulus) to increase responsiveness
 - TailwindCSS and DaisyUI for styling
 - PostgreSQL - Database